Strata Parking – Who’s who in the Parking Zoo?

 According to NSW Fair Trading, owners and residents can only park in areas that have been allocated to them.
 This is typically the parking space assigned on title to their strata lot, or if they are able to rent an additional or alternative parking spot from someone in the building, then, that owner or resident can use that dedicated space as well.

 Owners/ residents CANNOT use parking spaces that have been specifically allocated to emergency vehicles, loading dock areas and visitor parking, to park their own vehicles in.
+In New South Wales this is specifically addressed by the NSW Department of Fair Trading.
+Only visitors are allowed to parking in visitor parking bays, and residents can only park in resident parking bays.

 This becomes very problematic in many buildings when residents abuse the common property visitor parking bays for permanent parking for their second or third vehicle – so like an extra free parking bay.
 This contentious issue causes so much frustration and angst in strata buildings.